 These are some great examples of how people took advantage of this unprecedented time and made efforts to connect and create.
 Talk about taking a negative and making it a positive!
 For those in addiction recovery and in the recovery community, creating and maintaining connections is key along with doing good things for both the mind and body.

-Recovery Centers of America’s Treatment Advocate Josh Sewell developed a list of how to stay focused and happy in recovery while breaking down three main “happiness chemicals” and how to maintain their balance.
+Recovery Centers of America’s Treatment Advocate Josh Sewell developed a list of how to stay focused and optimistic in recovery while breaking down three main “happiness chemicals” and how to maintain their balance.

 DOPAMINE: THE REWARD CHEMICAL